aaryaamoharir/OS_Project2/devlog.md

 Honestly, I'm super lost in my own code right now and I'm scared that I don't really know what's going on so I'll copy paste what I have over somewhere and start it again

+## **11:00PM**
+Took a break for a while but I ended up cleaning up most of the code and now I'm at a place where the customer talks to the teller but the issue is, the program hangs after teller 1 leaves for the day so I'm working on fixing that right now.

+## **11:18PM**
+YAY!
+I think I finally fixed the issue by adding in a return statement during the program that essentially checks if the amount of customers served is above 50 in the middle and I made it say the teller is leaving after it does the join to essentially close it off!
+I forgot to commit the process so you can only really see the end result though.